AhGI0/alx-low_level_programming/0x09-static_libraries/README.md

 ##0x09-static_libraries

 ---
-*-1What command is used to create a static library from object files?
+*What command is used to create a static library from object files?

     -nm